5 places to photograph the best of Sardinia

 Photographing Sardinia is better with a local tour guide!
 I couldn’t have seen as much of the island without the knowledge of a local.
 They can tell you the best time to visit, and the best spots to photograph.

-Where to take photos in Sardinia – Nuraghe Su Nuraxi di Barumini
+Photographing Sardinia – Su Nuraxi in Barumini

-Sardinia photography – La Pelosa Beach
+Sardinia photography – La Pelosa Beach (Spiaggia La Pelosa)

 Like what you've read?